FTM Top Surgery

 FTM Top Surgery in Fargo, ND

-Chest wall reconstruction surgery, also referred to as bilateral mastectomies for gender reassignment or FTM top surgery, is a procedure to remove excess fat, glandular tissue, and/or skin from the patient’s breasts, with the goal being to masculinize the chest.
+Chest wall reconstruction surgery, also referred to as bilateral mastectomies for gender reassignment or FTM top surgery, is a procedure to remove excess fat, glandular tissue, and/or skin from the chest, with the goal being to masculinize the chest.

 Double Incision Procedure